Take Advantage of our October Specials

 What does the Fraxel Dual laser treat?

-Fraxel Dual is particularly suited for treating sunspots, age spots, melasma, fine lines, mild to moderate acne scars, and overall skin tone and texture.
+Fraxel Dual is particularly suited for treating sunspots, age spots, melasma, fine lines, mild to moderate acne scars, precancerous lesions and overall skin tone and texture.

 What are the advantages of Fraxel Dual laser treatment?